Design and typography at Salt

 Designer, Salt

 Design has always been at the heart of Salt’s publishing identity.
-From the outset, we’ve always understood typography to be both form and function (something every designer knows) – a way of shaping how readers experience literature.
-In many respects, the experience of reading ought to go unnoticed, nothing must interfere with the text.
+From the outset, we’ve always understood typography to be both form and function (something every designer knows) – a way of shaping how readers experience literature (and especially poetry).
+In many respects, the experience of reading ought to go unnoticed, nothing should interfere with the text.
 As soon as we notice the typography, something is wrong.

 My adult design education began at Leeds Polytechnic back in the Dark Ages, I mean 1983, where I was taught to see typography as structure – the invisible grid beneath meaning.
 My tuition preceded the development of Desktop Publishing, we worked with type scale rulers and moveable type, layout pads, Rotring isograph pens, Letraset, Pantone pens, and white Formica drawing boards with sliding bars.
 I still have my points and picas ruler from those days here in front of me.